KTA552/UE-EditorUIScaleCustomization/README.md

 # UE-EditorUIScaleCustomization

-This Plugin is UnrealEngine Editor change UserInterface for High DPI Monitor.
+This Plugin is UnrealEngine Editor change UserInterface Scale for High DPI Monitor.

 ## Setup